DevOps-Nistagram-Organization/Agent/README.md

 docker push stevicdule/mvn-base-agent-shop:1.0.0-dev
 ```
 ## The second type of artifacts: publish the application as a runnable JAR file on the GitHub Packages repository
+## The third type of artifacts: publishing the application’s Docker image on Docker Hub